 Do not expect a luxurious lodge or intrusive opulence, rather a charmingly rustic and comfortable camp that blends into the naturally beautiful environment.
 The wooden structures and heightened perspectives make the most of the view and the camp's prime position.

 You can expect personalised, private safaris that focus on individual preferences, as there are never more than 10 guests at camp and no other lodges.
-The camp has both vehicles and motorised boats, so expect to take advantage of terrestrial and water-based game-viewing.
+Expect to take advantage of terrestrial and water-based game-viewing.

 Camp Linyanti offers the essence of a Botswana safari holiday with an eco-friendly ethos, solar power and lightly built constructions without compromising on comfort.